While people with no vagina can’t get bacterial vaginosis (BV), they may be able to transmit it to a partner who has a vagina.

 - Limit the number of sexual partners you have at one time.

 - Keep your penis and genital area cleanto keep bacteria from overgrowing.
 Make sure you clean the skin beneath your foreskin regularly, too.

 - Wear loose, breathable cotton underwear to ventilate your genital area, especially when exercising or doing other things that make you sweat.

 Men can’t get BV.
-However, men can carry BV-related bacteria on their penis.
+However, men can carry BV-related bacteria on their penis or inside the urethra after penetrative vaginal intercourse.
 If you’re male and have symptoms similar to BV, it could be due to another condition, including an STI.
 Make an appointment with your doctor to figure out what’s causing your symptoms so you can start treating the condition and avoid spreading it to others.